 Don’t like pudding skin?

-Cut wax paper to fit or plastic wrap pressed down on the top to prevent the skin from forming.
-If you want cold put it into the fridge for about half an hour.
+Cut wax paper to fit or press plastic wrap directly down on the top to prevent the skin from forming.
+If you want it cold put it into the fridge for about half an hour.

 FAQ’s